 Outreach and teaching

-I have been supervising for the course of Mathematical Biology at the Department of Applied Mathematics and Theoretical Physics, University of Cambridge.
+I have supervised in Mathematical Biology at the Department of Applied Mathematics and Theoretical Physics, University of Cambridge.

-I also developped several projects for reaching out to non-specialist audiences and share the excitement of science.
+I have developed several projects for reaching out to non-specialist audiences and share the excitement of science.
 A list of these project is available on this dedicated page.